 Seek Feedback Early

-Biggest mistake I see project creators make is keeping their project under wraps until they launch.
+The biggest mistake I see project creators make is keeping their project under wraps until they launch.
 Show your campaign to friends and have conversations with people outside your inner circle to see how your message resonates with people who may not be familiar with your project.
-Those outside eyes are invaluable to ensuring that your message and call to action are clear.
+Those outside eyes are invaluable in ensuring that your message and call to action are clear.
 While you may be seeing apples, it may look like oranges from the outside.
 And you’ll get practice listening and engaging with your community, a more effective alternative to begging and yelling.

 Get in Shape